MicrosoftDocs/customer-insights/topics/iot-hub.md

 3. Select the access policy you want to use and copy the **Connection string** (primary or secondary key).

-   If you don't see an `EntityPath=...` section at the end of the connection string, you have created a connection string for an Event Hub Namespace, not an Event Hub.
+   If you don't see an `EntityPath=...` section at the end of the connection string, you've created a connection string for an Event Hub Namespace, not an Event Hub.

 4. (Recommended) Use the **Consumer groups** page to create a new consumer group.